svmiller/svmiller.github.io/_posts/2024-10-25-make-simple-cross-sectional-world-bank-data-wdi.md

 ## An Applied Example: Some Economic Indicators and the "Doing Business" Project {#example}

 [My previous guide](http://svmiller.com/blog/2021/02/gank-world-bank-data-with-wdi-in-r/) mentioned that I had a PhD student from my time at Clemson University that was interested in the following indicators available on the World Bank.
 These are [access to electricity (as a percent of the population)](https://data.worldbank.org/indicator/EG.ELC.ACCS.ZS) [`EG.ELC.ACCS.ZS`], the [current account balance](https://data.worldbank.org/indicator/BN.CAB.XOKA.GD.ZS) [`BN.CAB.XOKA.GD.ZS`], the ["ease of doing business" score](https://data.worldbank.org/indicator/IC.BUS.DFRN.XQ) [`IC.BUS.DFRN.XQ`], the [consumer price index](https://data.worldbank.org/indicator/FP.CPI.TOTL.ZG) [`FP.CPI.TOTL.ZG`], and the [interest rate spread](https://data.worldbank.org/indicator/FR.INR.LNDP) [`FR.INR.LNDP`].
-Here's where I'll note, especially as I don't want students want simply mimicking me: *I forget why my student wanted these indicators, only that he wanted them (and that he was interested in Sub-Saharan Africa).* Thus, I can tell you what these assorted variables are, and even point you to [the Doing Business project](https://archive.doingbusiness.org/en/doingbusiness) for more information on what that particular estimate is communicating.
-However, I don't know what relationship he was interested in exploring, but you should definitely know [what you're doing and why you're doing it](http://svmiller.com/blog/2024/05/assorted-tips-for-student-theses/#whatareyoudoing).
-Just because what follows is theoretically thoughtless doesn't mean it's permission for you to do the same.[^edb] However, what follows is fine for the intended purpose: teaching students how to make simple cross-sectional data sets from data made available by the World Bank.
+Here's where I'll note, especially as I don't want students want simply mimicking me: *I forget why my student wanted these indicators.
+I only remember that he wanted them (and that he was interested in Sub-Saharan Africa).* Thus, I can tell you what these assorted variables are, and even point you to [the Doing Business project](https://archive.doingbusiness.org/en/doingbusiness) for more information on what that particular estimate is communicating.[^edb] However, I don't know what relationship he was interested in exploring, but you should definitely know [what you're doing and why you're doing it](http://svmiller.com/blog/2024/05/assorted-tips-for-student-theses/#whatareyoudoing).
+Just because what follows is theoretically thoughtless doesn't mean it's permission for you to do the same.
+However, what follows is fine for the intended purpose: teaching students how to make simple cross-sectional data sets from data made available by the World Bank.

 [^edb]: The statement announcing [the discontinuation of the Doing Business project](https://www.worldbank.org/en/news/statement/2021/09/16/world-bank-group-to-discontinue-doing-business-report) casts considerable doubt on whether these data should be used whatsoever.